mscottford/managing-complexity-with-clean-code/exercises/read-by-refactoring/README.md

 ## Project Background and Source

-The code for this exercise is a slightly modified version of the [Python `dateutil` library](https://github.com/dateutil/dateutil), specifically the [`296d419fe6bf3b22897f8f210735ac9c4e1cb796`](https://github.com/dateutil/dateutil/tree/296d419fe6bf3b22897f8f210735ac9c4e1cb796) Git sha which was commited on June 6, 2023.
+The code for this exercise is a slightly modified version of the [Python `dateutil` library](https://github.com/dateutil/dateutil), specifically the [`296d419fe6bf3b22897f8f210735ac9c4e1cb796`](https://github.com/dateutil/dateutil/tree/296d419fe6bf3b22897f8f210735ac9c4e1cb796) Git SHA which was commited on June 6, 2023.
 This project's source code may look different since then.
-The project's original README file can be found at `ORIGINAL_README.rst`.
+The project's original README file can be found at `dateutil/README.rst`.
 It includes additional information about the library.

 The following modifications have been made to the project to facilitate the purposes of this exercise:

-* `tox.ini` was modified to only reference Python 3.11.
+* `dateutil/tox.ini` was modified to only reference Python 3.11.
-* `tests/property/test_tz_prop.py` was deleted, because it was failing for an unknown reason
+* `dateutil/tests/property/test_tz_prop.py` was deleted, because it was failing for an unknown reason
-* This `README.md` file was added.

-The original `LICENSE` file has been included, and should be considered the licensce that this code is published under.
+The original `LICENSE` file has been preserved in the `dateutil` directory, and it should be considered the licensce that this code is published under.